ccollicutt/swiftacular/README.md

 ## Networking

-Each vm will have four networks (techinically five including the Vagrant network:
+Each vm will have four networks (techinically five including the Vagrant network):

 * 192.168.100.0/24 - The "public" network that users would connect to
 * 10.0.10.0/24 - This is the network between the SSL terminator and the Swift Proxy